Varèse Sarabande albums discography: Digital Release Series (2003–present)

-Vinyl (special editions and releases / reissues) (2013–present)
+Varèse Sarabande Vinyl (special editions and releases / reissues) (2013–present)

 The label made a return to vinyl with reissues of some of their older albums on CD (Rudy, Star Wars Trilogy, Blade etc.) to capitalize on the current craze with the format.
 The label has reissued many titles as special editions in colored or unique vinyl along with new artwork in some cases to distinguish itself from their original LP issues or CDs.
 Many of these LPs were available through the website or through stores such as Barnes & Noble, Mondo and Fire Records as exclusives and many were released to promote Record Store Day.
 Many releases were limited to between 1000 and 3000 copies.
 Some titles are exclusive to the Varèse Sarabande website.